 The Nautiloids are an enigmatic group of cephalopods, extant (living), genus types, the Nautilus pompilius and Nautilus umbilicalis survive today in the S.W.Pacific ocean.
 With ancestral lineage in the late Permian to Ordovician periods, since evolving Nautiloids have suffered extinctions in the Devonian, Carboniferous and Cretaceous.
-In fact, the Nautiloids seem in a state of contraction for much of this varied history.
-Seemingly in decline as the Ammonites were increasing successfully and in variety, a direct reflection of the ecology of the prehistoric marine environment in relation to both cephalopod branches.
+The Nautiloids seem in a state of contraction for much of this varied history.
+Seemingly in decline as the Ammonites were increasing successfully and in variety, a direct reflection of the ecology of the prehistoric marine environment concerning both cephalopod branches.

 The Ammonites eventually becoming extinct in the Maastrichtian age, just before the mass KT extinction event.
 It is thought that the Nautiloids survived probably due to their benthic ecology.
 Laying small batch eggs often, at depth or on the sea floor with more frequency, throughout their life, thus protecting the eggs from most major climatic changes.
 Whereas the Ammonites laid one batch of numerous eggs at the end of life and attached these to marine planktonic environments, close to the surface which made them more susceptible to any major planetary climatic change.

-Nautili are nektobenthic carnivores and pelagic in habit.
+Nautili are nektobenthic carnivores and pelagic.
 The umbilicus of this shell of the genus is involute and globose.
 Cenoceras described by Hyatt C.1884, Pseudocenoceras by Sparth C.1927.